 - Add chicken, Asian pear, bell pepper and pea pods to the dressing.
 Stir convincingly until everything is coated with everything else.
 Put into fridge and chill for at least an hour.

-- Serve to guests with fruit and bread, or, sit in front of the television with a fork and a glass of white wine and do not share with anyone.
+- Serve to guests with fruit and bread, or, sit in front of the television/with a good book and a glass of white wine and do not share with anyone.